satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 disseminated.

-In contrast, the typical code review process during software development community (Google, ITK, etc) relies on collaboration between often physically distant software authors and
+In contrast, the typical code review process during software development

-code reviewers.
-We propose to rely upon an existing code review

-system, Gerrit, to enable ordered and systematic discussions of not

-only the editorial content of scientific work but also the scripts,

-compilable code and data.
-Gerrit, as it currently stands today

-without modification, provides reviewers the ability to interact,

-modify, annotate and discuss the contents of an author's

-submission.
-Indeed, the purpose of Gerrit mirrors {\\em almost

-exactly} the purpose of scientific review: to increase the clarity,

-reproducibility and correctness of works that enter the canon.
+community (Google, ITK, etc) relies on collaboration between often physically distant software authors and code reviewers.
+As an example, the Gerrit code review system enables ordered and systematic discussions of not only the editorial content of scientific work but also the scripts, compilable code and data, and provides reviewers the ability to interact, modify, annotate and discuss the contents of an author's submission.
+Indeed, the purpose of Gerrit mirrors the purpose of scientific review: to increase the clarity, reproducibility and correctness of works that enter the canon.

 For the publication review process to continue to play a critical role in science, there are a number of problems that need to be addressed.
 In